 We aim to have the outcomes announced within 60 days of the submission deadline.

 Can I be named on multiple applications?

-For the current round, you can be named as the PI on only 1 application but may still be listed on the research team of other applications.
+For the current round, you can be named as the Lead Investigator on only 1 application but may still be listed on the research team of other applications.